vstanciu47/nodeJS-course-for-students/docs/07-testing.md

 We can run the package now with `node node_modules/jasmine/bin/jasmine`, and no surprise there, we see a `No specs found` message.
 `jasmine` works with javascript, so we would have to write .js files for it to run, but we want to use typescript (and needless to say, we should't use js anymore).
-We'll use `ts-node-dev` to do the compilation behind the scene for us, so add this to `scripts` section of `package.json`: `"test:unit": "ts-node-dev node_modules/jasmine/bin/jasmine --config=test/config.unit.jasmine"`.
+We'll use `ts-node-dev` to do the compilation behind the scene for us, so add this to `scripts` section of package.json: `"test:unit": "ts-node-dev node_modules/jasmine/bin/jasmine --config=test/config.unit.jasmine",`.
-While we're at it, let's finally change the `test` script: `"test": "npm run test:unit"`
+While we're at it, let's finally change the `test` script: `"test": "npm run test:unit",`

 `mkdir test` and add the config file in it `test/config.unit.jasmine.ts`
 ```typescript